 You and the VOA listing officer should have discussed beforehand any evidence that each of you will present at the hearing.
 It is best for everyone if there are no surprises at the hearing, otherwise your case may need to be adjourned to a later date.

-Any notice of hearing we send out after 1 April 2017 will include new standard directions.
-It is important that you read these with the guidance notes as they explain the exchange of evidence between you and the VOA listing officer.
+It is very important that you read the Practice Statement directions and guidance notes as they explain the exchange of evidence between you and the VOA listing officer.

 You may want to continue talking to the VOA about their decision notice to see if you can reach a settlement with them.
 If you do reach an agreement, please let us know.